 This post may contain affiliate links, please see the privacy policy for details.

-Tuscany, Italy, is home to some incredible dishes, and this tomato and bread salad is a perfect example.
-It is absolutely delicious!
-The juicy tomatoes, toasted bread, cheese, herbs, and garlic are just some of the delights in this Italian bread salad.
+The juicy tomatoes, toasted bread, tasty cheese, fragrant herbs, and savory garlic are just some of the delights in this Italian panzanella salad from the heart of Tuscany.

 Unusual: This isn’t your average summer tomato salad.
-Your garlic, shallot, extra tomatoes and stale bread will come together in a wonderful flavour harmony you never imagined.
+Your garlic, shallot, extra tomatoes and stale bread will come together in a wonderful flavor harmony you never imagined.
 Seriously, if you’ve never tried a panzanella recipe, prepare to be wowed.
-Caprese salad is always nice, but panzanella is just so distinctively different – it’s well worth making for a change.
+Caprese salad is always nice, but this bread and tomato salad is just so distinctively different – it’s well worth making for a change.

 Straightforward to make: You toast the bread cubes, prep the veggies and eventually toss everything together to make the most amazing classic panzanella salad.